appacademy/Module-6-Resources/group_project_resources/AWS/AWS-setup-2-setup.md

 style='width: 400px;' />

 We can go with the default selections for the rest of this page.
-Got ahead and click the `Create Bucket` botton on the bottom and now your bucket should be set up!
+Go ahead and click the `Create Bucket` botton on the bottom and now your bucket should be set up!